top of page

 • 3 min read

-Snow might look nice, but it creates very real risks.
+Snow might look beautiful, but it creates very real risks.
 Every year, accidents increase during cold snaps, often because people underestimate how quickly conditions can change.

 • Slips and falls on icy paths, steps, and car parks